 Hours spent on reading the compulsory literature: 50

 Hours spent on completing small assignments: 15

 Hours spent on completing documentation project: 47

-This course will be assessed on three components: two types of small assignements and a documentation project.
+This course will be assessed on three components: small weekly assignments, an in-class presentation and a documentation project.

 Most of the course readings will consist of chapters of: